dsaikiran01/Meme-Generator/README.md

 # 🎉 Meme Generator 🤩

 Welcome to the **Meme Generator**!
-This fun web app allows you to create your own memes in just a few clicks! 😎 Whether you want to upload an image or snap a photo with your camera, you can easily add custom text and generate the ultimate meme to share with your friends. 😜
+This fun web app allows you to create your own memes in just a few clicks! 😎 Whether you want to upload an image, snap a photo with your camera, or customize your meme with various fonts and colors, this app has got you covered.
+Create the ultimate meme and share it with your friends! 😜

 Try it out now: [Meme Generator](https://dsaikiran01.github.io/Meme-Generator/)

 ⭐️ **If you like this project, don't forget to give it a star!** ⭐️
-It helps support the project and motivates to keep improving it!
+It helps support the project and motivates continuous improvements!

 ## 🚀 Features

 - **Upload an Image** 📸: Upload any image from your device and start creating memes right away.
 - **Take a Photo** 🤳: Open your camera and take a photo to create a meme on the fly!
 - **Add Custom Text** ✏️: Add hilarious or inspirational text to the top and bottom of your image.
+- **Choose Fonts and Colors** 🎨: Select from various fonts and colors to personalize your meme text.
+- **Resize Meme Canvas** 📐: Adjust the canvas size to fit your meme perfectly.
 - **Generate Meme** 💥: Watch your meme come to life with just one click!
-- **Download Meme** 🖼️: Download your masterpiece as a PNG file and share it with the world!
+- **Download Meme** 🖼️: Save your masterpiece as a PNG file and share it with the world!
-- **Mobile & Desktop Friendly** 📱💻: Whether you're on your phone or desktop, this app is fully responsive!
+- **Mobile & Desktop Friendly** 📱💻: Enjoy a fully responsive experience on both mobile and desktop devices.
+- **Dark/Light Theme Toggle** 🌗: Switch between dark and light themes to suit your preference.

 ## 🎬 Demo

 Check out this awesome meme generator in action! 🎉

 <p align="center">
     <img src="https://github.com/user-attachments/assets/f235016e-ec6b-4f81-a85f-c317c3b48b6f" alt="Meme Generator Demo">
 </p>

 ## 🛠️ Installation